EddyVerbruggen/nativescript-nfc/README.md

 So replace `com.tns.NativeScriptActivity` with `com.tns.NativeScriptNfcActivity`.

+#### Webpack (again, no longer needed from plugin version 4.0.0)
+If you're using Webpack to bundle your app you'll need to add 1 line of configuration in case you're targeting Android.

+- Open `webpack.config.js` (it's in the root of your project).
+- Look for an Array named `appComponents`, which likely contains stuff like `"tns-core-modules/ui/frame"`.
+- Add `resolve(__dirname, "node_modules/nativescript-nfc/nfc-activity.android.js")` [as shown here](https://github.com/EddyVerbruggen/nativescript-nfc/blob/6dfa0ff4f77cab5ab7f494ac3055f728ce51d131/demo/webpack.config.js#L17).

 ## Demo app (those screenshots above)
 Want to dive in quickly?
 Check out [the demo](https://github.com/EddyVerbruggen/nativescript-nfc/tree/master/demo)!

 You can run the demo app from the root of the project by typing `npm run demo.ios.device` or `npm run demo.android`.

 > [This is what it looks like in action on iOS](https://twitter.com/eddyverbruggen/status/899617497741185025)!

-## Webpack
-If you're using Webpack to bundle your app you'll need to add 1 line of configuration in case you're targeting Android.

-- Open `webpack.config.js` (it's in the root of your project).
-- Look for an Array named `appComponents`, which likely contains stuff like `"tns-core-modules/ui/frame"`.
-- Add `resolve(__dirname, "node_modules/nativescript-nfc/nfc-activity.android.js")` [as shown here](https://github.com/EddyVerbruggen/nativescript-nfc/blob/6dfa0ff4f77cab5ab7f494ac3055f728ce51d131/demo/webpack.config.js#L17).

 ## API